apache/spark/docs/sql-programming-guide.md

 // Register this SchemaRDD as a table. people.registerAsTable("people")

-// SQL statements can be run by using the sql methods provided by sqlCtx. val teenagers = sqlCtx.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")
+// SQL statements can be run by using the sql methods provided by sqlContext. val teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

-// The results of SQL queries are SchemaRDDs and support all the normal RDD operations.
-// The columns of a row in the result can be accessed by ordinal. teenagers.map(t => "Name: " + t(0)).collect().foreach(println)

 // Alternatively, a SchemaRDD can be created for a JSON dataset represented by
 // a RDD[String] storing one JSON object per string. val anotherPeopleRDD = sc.parallelize(
   """{"name":"Yin","address":{"city":"Columbus","state":"Ohio"}}""" :: Nil)
-val anotherPeople = sqlCtx.jsonRDD(anotherPeopleRDD)
+val anotherPeople = sqlContext.jsonRDD(anotherPeopleRDD)

-// Take a look at the schema of this new SchemaRDD. anotherPeople.printSchema()
-// The schema of anotherPeople is ...
-// root
-//  |-- address: StructType
-//  |    |-- city: StringType
-//  |    |-- state: StringType
-//  |-- name: StringType
 {% endhighlight %}

 </div>

 <div data-lang="java"  markdown="1">
-Spark SQL supports querying JSON datasets.
-To query a JSON dataset, a JavaSchemaRDD needs to be created for this JSON dataset.
-There are two ways to create a JavaSchemaRDD for a JSON dataset:

-1. Creating the JavaSchemaRDD from text files that store one JSON object per line.
-2. Creating the JavaSchemaRDD from a RDD of strings (`RDD[String]`) that stores one JSON object.

-The schema of a JSON dataset is automatically inferred when the JavaSchemaRDD is created.
+Spark SQL can automatically infer the schema of a JSON dataset and load it as a JavaSchemaRDD.
+This conversion can be done using one of two methods in a JavaSQLContext :

+* `jsonFile` - loads data from a directory of JSON files where each line of the files is a JSON object.
+* `jsonRdd` - loads data from an existing RDD where each element of the RDD is a string containing a JSON object.

 {% highlight java %}
 // sc is an existing JavaSparkContext.
-JavaSQLContext sqlCtx = new org.apache.spark.sql.api.java.JavaSQLContext(sc);
+JavaSQLContext sqlContext = new org.apache.spark.sql.api.java.JavaSQLContext(sc);

 // A JSON dataset is pointed by path.
 // The path can be either a single text file or a directory storing text files.
 String path = "examples/src/main/resources/people.json";
-// Create a JavaSchemaRDD from the file(s) pointed by path JavaSchemaRDD people = sqlCtx.jsonFile(path);
+// Create a JavaSchemaRDD from the file(s) pointed by path JavaSchemaRDD people = sqlContext.jsonFile(path);

-// Because the schema of a JSON dataset is automatically inferred, to write queries,
-// it is better to take a look at what is the schema. people.printSchema();
+// The inferred schema can be visualized using the printSchema() method. people.printSchema();
 // The schema of people is ...
 // root